 Marijuana, Mary Jane, cannabis, or kush: No matter what you call it, the medical use of marijuana has been a hotly debated and highly politicized topic in recent years.

 Many say marijuana is a natural way to alleviate symptoms of a variety of conditions, such as arthritis and chronic pain.
 A company called Cannabis Technologies announced recently that it’s in the process of developing a new cannabinoid-based therapy that will directly target arthritis.

 TIME magazine recently shared a story that the U.S. government is looking to purchase 12 acres of marijuana plants for medical research purposes.
-This could be good news for the tens of millions of Americans who suffer from arthritis, the nation’s leading cause of disability.
+This could be good news for the tens of millions of Americans who suffer from arthritis, the nation’s

 Is Marijuana Becoming More Acceptable?

 Marijuana has become more accepted by the mainstream as politicians and pop culture icons alike talk openly about its recreational and purported medical benefits.
 Presidents and senators have even admitted to experimenting with the drug in their youth.

 While it’s illegal on the federal level, 23 states and the District of Columbia have already legalized the drug for medical purposes.
 Three states — Florida, Ohio, and Pennsylvania — are currently considering legalizing medical marijuana.

 In many countries, the use of marijuana for recreational and medical reasons is not only legal, but also widely accepted.
 In the United States, numerous professional organizations — including the American Academy of Family Physicians, the American Public Health Association, and the American Nurses Association — endorse the use of cannabis for medical reasons.
 But that doesn’t mean that everyone agrees.